bcvsolutions/perlscripting-docker/images/perlscripting/README.md

 Naming scheme is as follows: **bcv-perlscripting:GENERAL_VERSION-rIMAGE_VERSION**.
 - Image name is **bcv-perlscripting**.
 - **GENERAL_VERSION** is a version defined by BCV developers.
 Version change signifies changes more or less according to SemVer.
 - **IMAGE_VERSION** is an image release version written as a serial number, starting at 0.
-When images have the same general versions but different image versions it means there were some cosmetic changes in the image itself (setup scripts, etc.) **but no features were removed**.
+When images have the same general versions but different image versions it means there were some cosmetic changes in the image itself (i.e. bugfixes).

 Example:
 ```